Mysterioso Pizzicato: Uses

 Mysterioso Pizzicato has seen "hundreds of tongue-in-cheek uses" in features and cartoons.
-The melody appears prominently in the first Disney Silly Symphonies cartoon, Skeleton Dance (1929) with music composed by Carl Stalling.
+The melody appears prominently in the first Disney Silly Symphonies cartoon, The Skeleton Dance (1929) with music composed by Carl Stalling.
 Irving Berlin used a version of it in his 1921 Music Box Revue show to accompany the entrance of a band of burglars.
 In the 1931 Van Beuren Studios animated short Making 'Em Move it is first used to produce a 'false sense of foreboding' as a curious visitor enters the animation factory, and then again to accompany the villain in a cartoon-within-a-cartoon, and at both points the animation is Mickey Moused to synchronise the character's movements with the music.
 The entrance is:

 The motif is referenced in a number of Max Steiner's film scores, including The Adventures of Mark Twain (1944) in which it forms part of "the low instrumental buffoonery illustrating an afternoon of frog-catching".

 One use in popular music was by Frank Zappa, who incorporated the riff into live performances of his song "Zomby Woof".
-It is also used as an opening riff for Shonen Knife's song "Devil House" on their albums "Pretty Little Baka Guy" and "Let's Knife," Avenged Sevenfold's song "Reminissions" on their album "Waking the Fallen", The Sonics' 1965 song "Strychnine" and on Johnny Sayles’ 1965 song "My Love’s a Monster".
+It is also used as an opening riff for Shonen Knife's song "Devil House" on their albums Pretty Little Baka Guy and Let's Knife; Avenged Sevenfold's song "Reminissions" on their album Waking the Fallen, The Sonics' 1965 song "Strychnine"; and on Johnny Sayles' 1965 song "My Love's a Monster".
+It is also the basis for the instrumental "Scrooge," included in The Ventures' Christmas Album, in an arrangement credited to band members Don Wilson, Bob Bogle, Nokie Edwards, and Mel Taylor.
+The motif also appears in Supplique pour être enterré à la plage de Sète by Georges Brassens (1966).

 In the graphic adventure game King's Quest VI: Heir Today, Gone Tomorrow, the tune is used as the background music for one area of the Isle of Wonder, specifically the tune to the character Bookworm.
 It is also used as boss encounter music in the Rareware video game Wizards and Warriors.

 Anna Russell, in her traversal of Wagner's Ring Cycle, uses the cue to represent the curse placed by Alberich on the magic ring, before realizing her mistake and saying "That's the wrong curse, isn't it."

 In the Apple IIGS home computer game, The Three Stooges, the tune is used as I. Fleecum's theme.
 It plays when he is about to foreclose the orphanage, when the Stooges have selected a visit with I. Fleecum, or when the game ends with less than $5,000 (Ma loses the orphanage).
 After the song ends, the player would hear I. Fleecum laugh.
 The tune was also used in the Nintendo Entertainment System port.